lopezdsr/sql-query/sqlref/sql_reference.md

 <h5>String Types</h5>

-Supported string type identifier are `VARCHAR` or `CHAR`.
+Supported string type identifiers are `VARCHAR` and `CHAR`.

 <h5>Date and Time Types</h5>

-String values with appropriate format can be converted to a timestamp or date using data type `TIMESTAMP` or `DATE` respectively.
+String values with appropriate formats can be converted to a timestamp or date, using data type `TIMESTAMP` or `DATE`, respectively.

 ```sql
 -- cast string values to timestamp and date types